redcatphp/redcatphp/README.md

 The Developement Theorem
 ------------------------

- Surikat paradigm: See Away, Be Light, Run Fast - like the [Meerkat](https://en.wikipedia.org/wiki/Meerkat) behavior
+ Surikat paradigm: See Away, Be Light, Run Fast

 ### See Away
 -	Scalabilty (durability)